scliubit/WeatherForecast/README.md

 # WeatherForecast
-A simple weather forecast under coding
+A simple weather forecast under coding.
+Available in China for now.